SFDO-Community-Sprints/DLRS-Documentation/docs/_recipes/funding-program-sum-of-recommended-amount.md

 **Description**

-> Calculates total dollars committed to date for a funding program (but not yet awarded) in the Outbound Funds package.
+> This calculates total dollars committed to date for a funding program (but not yet awarded) in the Outbound Funds package.
 The rollup uses the Recommended Amount fields on Funding Request, so that the total can be shown on the Funding Program record.

 **Objects, Fields, Relationships**